 The amino acid profile of rapeseed protein is almost perfect, allowing the body to utilise them more freely.
 Contrary to soy protein, rapeseed protein isn’t limited by valine or methionine, which are common limiting essential amino acids in legumes.

 Pure rapeseed protein isolate has a digestibility between 0.92 to 0.98 out of 1, making it almost fully digested.
-Even though BlackGrain is made of rapeseed, its digestibility is different due to the matrix including fibres and lipids as well.
+Even though BlackGrain rapeseed powder and BlackGrain TVP are made of rapeseed, their digestibility is different due to the matrix including fibres and lipids as well.

-In vitro analysis – to understand and demonstrate the protein digestibility and availability in BlackGrain – shows that despite the matrix composition, BlackGrain’s protein is still readily available for human nutrition.
+Vitro analysis – a process that helps to understand and demonstrate protein digestibility and availability – shows that despite the matrix composition, the protein in BlackGrain rapeseed ingredients is still readily available for human nutrition.

-BlackGrain maintains or enhances the protein content of food products
+BlackGrain rapeseed ingredients maintain or enhance the protein content of food products

-The protein in BlackGrain is also proven to be quite stable in several food applications from vegetable patties to gluten-free bread.
+The protein in BlackGrain TVP and BlackGrain rapeseed powder is also proven to be quite stable in several food applications from vegetable patties to gluten-free bread.

 These findings give companies opportunities to play with diverse BlackGrain-fueled recipes to achieve regulation-based label claims, such as high in protein, as well as high in fibre.